aaronpkelly/aaronpkelly.github.io/nixos.md

 https://nixos.wiki/wiki/Packaging/Binaries

-# intellij + java
+# intellij + java jdk

-you will need to install a jdk package (e.g. `jdk14`) and then add the JDK manually in intellij.
-It mastu point to the location in the nix store
+you will need to install a jdk package (e.g. `jdk11`, which is the [recommended](https://nixos.wiki/wiki/Java) LTS jdk) and then add the JDK manually in intellij.
+It must point to the location in the nix store

 to find it:

 ```
-aaron@nixos  /run/current-system/sw/bin  ls -al java
+readlink -f $(which java)
-lrwxrwxrwx 1 root root 70 Jan  1  1970 java -> /nix/store/ws8wlx376m3g8wa9h6x7qxjpixhqxzc3-openjdk-14.0.2-ga/bin/java
+/nix/store/48ddc74sdlinbg5q5655i4z8kp6xasb0-openjdk-11.0.9+11/lib/openjdk/bin/java
 ```

 In that location there will be a `lib/openjdk` folder somewher.
 So in IntelliJ, give the location `/nix/store/ws8wlx376m3g8wa9h6x7qxjpixhqxzc3-openjdk-14.0.2-ga/lib/openjdk`